 - World view.
 This relates to anything that a person experiences or observes that changes how they see the world around them, such as politics, world events or pop culture.

 Inclusion is when those differences are valued and supported and barriers are removed that would prevent any person from reaching their full potential in the workplace.
 True inclusion celebrates all factors of diversity and enables every employee to perform at their best in a safe, supportive environment.
-[When launching a business, it is important to consider the role diversity and inclusion will play.
-Here's how to develop a diversity-and-inclusion strategy.]

 Key takeaway: Workplace diversity means having people with a variety of skills, races, genders and more present in your workforce, while inclusion means providing a safe and supportive environment for all.